CoreWeave: 2025

+2026

+In January 2026, CoreWeave received $2 billion in investment from NVIDIA at a purchase price of $87.20 per share as they expand their partnership to boost CoreWeave's data center build out.

+In February 2026, CoreWeave sought $8.5b in new financing, using major AI infrastructure contracts with Meta Platforms as collateral.

+In April 2026, CoreWeave announced a multi-year agreement with Anthropic to provide Nvidia GPU capacity for production-scale Claude inference workloads, and separately priced an upsized $3.5 billion convertible senior notes offering, developments that came within 48 hours of a separate $21 billion expansion of its infrastructure partnership with Meta.

+In May 2026, CoreWeave reported first-quarter revenue of $2.08 billion, exceeding analyst expectations of $1.97 billion and more than doubling year-over-year.
+Revenue backlog reached nearly $100 billion.

+As of June 30, 2026, CoreWeave reported total debt of approximately $35.1 billion in its Q2 2026 quarterly filing, split between recourse (approximately $31.4 billion) and non-recourse (approximately $3.7 billion) facilities structured against hyperscaler contract commitments.

 Key people and employees

 Headquartered in New Jersey, as of 2025 the company had around 1,450 employees.
 Michael Intrator is the company's chief executive and founder, alongside his other cofounders Brian Venturo as chief strategy officer, Brannin McBee as chief development officer, and Peter Salanki as CTO.
 In 2024, Nitin Agrawal from Google joined as CFO.
 In Aug.
 2024, Sachin Jain, formerly of Oracle's AI department, was hired as chief operating officer.
 Simultaneously, Chen Goldberg, formerly of Google, was hired as senior VP of engineering.
-In October 2024, Michelle O’Rourke was named its new chief people officer, and in Feb.
+In October 2024, Michelle O'Rourke was named its new chief people officer, and in Feb.
 2025, Glenn Hutchins was appointed the lead independent director.

 Cloud platform and software

 The Coreweave Cloud Platform consists of infrastructure built on a Kubernetes-native architecture, designed to support large-scale, GPU-intensive tasks.
 CoreWeave's cloud-based infrastructure is specifically designed for AI use cases, such as developers building AI applications.
 Its Mission Control software allows customers to control and verify the performance of the hardware components they're utilizing.